Named After Somebody Famous

 - Siegfried Sassoon owes his German first name to his mother's love for Wagner's Ring of the Nibelung.

-- A Romanian couple wanted to name their son Osama Bin Laden for this specific purpose (it makes sense if you know that Romania was openly rooting for the Taliban).
+- A Romanian couple wanted to name their son Osama Bin Laden for this specific purpose.
 They eventually settled on Stefan (Steve), after the legendary Moldavian lord Stephen III.

 - In 2010, the most popular names for babies born in the U.S. were Jacob and Isabella.
 Both names had been decently popular beforehand; Jacob, in fact, is undergoing a slight lull in popularity.
 Isabella, however, only made the top five in 2006, right after a certain uber-popular teen vampire book series hit the shelves.
 One cannot help but wonder if fans are letting their preferred couple influence their Theme Naming just a tad...